salman-h-khan/PL-ZSD_Release/README.md

 # Polarity Loss for Zero-shot Object Detection

-This code is the testing side implementation of the following work:
+This code is the official implementation of the following work (train + eval):

 Shafin Rahman, Salman Khan, and Nick Barnes.
 "Polarity Loss for Zero-shot Object Detection."